Master of Education in Elementary Education

 The Graduate Certificate in Early Childhood Education (ECE) emphasizes the professional preparation of students at the graduate levels for a range of careers in early childhood education (children ages 0-8) within diverse community contexts.
 The completion of six Early Childhood Education graduate courses provides preparation for working with young children and their families and communities.
 This program prepares candidates for a highly specialized role and offers a dynamic combination of state-of-the-art theoretical courses and practical application of learning in field education.

-The Graduate Certificate in Teachers of English to Speakers of Other Languages(TESOL) provides students with advanced knowledge in the education of ELLs (English Language Learners) of any age.
+The Graduate Certificate in Teaching English to Speakers of Other Languages(TESOL) provides students with advanced knowledge in the education of ELLs (English Language Learners) of any age.
 The completion of six TESOL graduate courses awards a candidate a TESOL certificate from the University of North Florida, and qualifies a candidate to apply for ESOL (English for Speakers of Other Languages) endorsement to be added on his/her existing Florida teacher's certificate.
 Coursework covers the ESOL domains of linguistics, assessment, culture, methods, and curriculum.

 Learn more about Graduate Programs in the College of Education & Human Services.